regan-sarwas/npmap.js/API.md

       user: 'nps'
     }).addTo(map);

-You can add events to a layer by adding an `events` array to the config.
+You can add events to a layer by adding an `events` array to the layer config.
 The array should contain event objects with `fn` and `type` properties.
 These objects can also be given a `single` property if the event should only be fired one time.
 An example:

     var NPMap = {
       ...